Skip to content

 Preparation

 You need to define two environment variables.
-You can do this at your group level or at your project level.
+You can do this at your group level or at your project’s level.

-If you define them at group level, all your projects in the group will be able to use them.
+If you define them at the group level, all your projects in the group will be able to use them.
 That can be quite handy if you use many projects.
-If you define them at project level, only this project will see them.
-If you define a variable at group and project level, the definition at project level wins.
+If you define them at the project level, only this project will see them.
+If you define a variable at the group and the project level, the definition at project level wins.

 One variable, OPENTF_CONFIG, is typically shared.
 It references your OpenTestFactory orchestrator instance.